MicrosoftDocs/customer-insights/ci-docs/data-sources-single.md

 ---
-title: "Experience Customer Insights in minutes"
+title: "Get started with Customer Insights using a single data source"
 description: "Learn how to ingest data from a single file or from sample data" ms.date: 02/07/2023 ms.topic: overview